-Our Bachelor Dropper Post is designed with a tunable air cartridge that allows the rider to make changes to the dropper’s rate of return.
+Our Loam Dropper Post is designed with a tunable air cartridge that allows the rider to make changes to the dropper’s rate of return.
 Add more air to the cartridge and your seat will rise faster, eliminating wait time at the start of a climb.
 The Loam also has a customizable silicon mid cap band with colors that match all of our Loam Grips so you can take your matchy-matchy game to the next level.

-The 3rd Gen. Rainier comes with a new tool-less travel adjust system that enables riders to reduce their dropper’s travel up to 30mm in increments of 5mm.
+The Loam Dropper and 3rd Gen. Rainier are both equipped with a tool-less travel adjust system that enables riders to reduce their dropper’s travel in increments of 5mm.
 The Loam can be adjusted up to 25 mm while the Rainier can be adjusted up to 30 mm.
-If you're in-between sizes and struggling to find the perfect seat height, the new Rainier gives you an easy way to eliminate this issue.
+If you're in-between sizes and struggling to find the perfect seat height, the new Loam and Rainier provide an easy way to eliminate this issue.

-Or, if you’re looking for a height adjust dropper post for your commute or gravel bike, the Coast Dropper Post’s 40mm of tunable air suspension may pique your interest.
+Or, if you’re looking for a dropper post for your commuter or gravel bike, the Coast Dropper Post’s 40mm of tunable air suspension may pique your interest.
 The suspension alleviates large bumps and impacts, making for a smoother ride while you tackle forest roads or potholed commutes in a seated position.

 Our dropper posts are continually some of the best-priced on the market.
 We hate how expensive bike parts are and we’re leveraging our industry relationships and in-house sales team to bring you affordable products.
-Our dropper posts range from $129 (Cascade and Ridge) to $239 (Bachelor) and come backed with exceptional customer service and a three-year warranty.
+Our dropper posts range from $129 (Ridge) to $199 (Loam and Pine) and come backed with exceptional customer service and a three-year warranty.